AlexTaguchi/diffusion-notes/README.md

 ![Equation](https://latex.codecogs.com/png.latex?p(x))

 where the sum of probabilities across all states *p*(*x*<sub>1</sub>) + *p*(*x*<sub>2</sub>) + ... + *p*(*x*<sub>n</sub>) must equal 1.
 For example, the probability distribution of a fair coin can be modeled explicitly with two states *p*(*x*<sub>heads</sub>) = 0.5 and *p*(*x*<sub>tails</sub>) = 0.5.

+However, most real-world systems cannot be explicitly modeled this way due to the astronomically large number of possible states.
+For example, modeling the probability distribution of cat images with this approach would require the intractable task of assigning probabilities to every possible cat image.
+Given that randomization of just 12 pixels in an image results in 12<sub>pixels</sub><sup>256<sub>intensities</sub><sup>3<sub>colors</sub></sup></sup> ≈ 10<sup>86</sup> possible states which is greater than the ~10<sup>80</sup> atoms in the universe, the number of possible cat images is clearly astronomical in size.